John P Holcomb, Ph.D.

 College of Arts and Sciences Curriculum Committee, 2003-2004

-Department Appointments Committee, 2004-2006
+Department Appointments Committee, 2004-2006, 2007-present, (Chair)

-College of Science Budget and Planning Committee, 2004-2006
+College of Science Budget and Planning Committee, 2004-2006, 2008-2010 (Chair)

-University Presidents Budget Advisory Committee, 2004-2006
+University President¿s Budget Advisory Committee, 2004-2006

 Professional Service:

-Reviewer, National Science Foundation, DUE Grants, July 1996 and July 2001
+Reviewer, National Science Foundation,

 Conference Organizer, Statistics Educators Conference for greater Northeast Ohio,